zerofoil/ccdocs/docs/Info/1-syntax.md

 # Bot Syntax

-Learn about the syntax used by the bot to understand how to write commands and scripts!
+Learning about the syntax used by this bot is necessary to understand how to write commands.

 ## Syntax Overview

-The bot's code primarily uses two fundamental types:
+The bot's code uses two types:

 1. [Text](#what-is-text)
 2. [Function](#what-is-a-function)